MoravianCollege/clashboard/ShinyAppREADME.md

 rsconnect::setAccountInfo(name='...', token='...', secret='...')
 ```
 * (The secret token can be found in the 1Password manager).
+NOTE: Need to add name, token, secret to README once we know what they are
 After authorizing rsconnect, run the following lines in your R console:

 ```bash